Mohammadbinshahid/Team4_Capstone_Project/README.md

 **Questions to Answer**:
 * What are the primary reasons for flight delays?
-* Are flight delays connected to weather patterns?
+* Are flight delays connected to weather events?
-* What are the "Average Flight Delays (minutes)" by airline carrier?
-* Are majority of the flight delays from LaGuardia Airport specific to one airline?
-* Are flight delays more prevalent in certain periods of the year? e.g. Christmas, new years, etc.?
+* Are flight delays more prevalent in certain periods of the year?
-* Which days of the week have most flight delays?
-Are there more flight delays on weekends or week days?
 * What is the probability of a flight delay on a certain day of the week?

 **Description of the Data Exploration Phase of the Project**: